10 Small Museums in Rome You’ve Never Heard Of (But Need to Visit)

 Here are the public transportation networks that serve the Sagrada Família.

-If you have a change of plans, you can request a refund 48 hours before your visit.
-Don’t forget that part of the entrance fee helps with the costs for completing the church!
+Don’t forget that part of the entrance fee if you book a ticket helps with the costs for completing the church.

 Remember you are entering a place of worship.
 Visitors should dress appropriately, meaning tops that cover the shoulders and shorts and skirts that come down to at least mid-thigh.
 Hats are not allowed.